RNtag12/DBproject/README.md

 - PgAdmin (Postgresql) for database management

 ## Project execution steps
+- Set up the environment to run python
 -  download all the python and sql files
 -  download python using the commands outlined in python requirements file
 - download & install  pgadmin and execute the sql file
 - start a CLI in the directory where you downloaded the python files
 - execute main.py using python main.py command